builtree/handwrite/docs/contributing.md

 ```bash
 mkdocs serve --dev-addr 127.0.0.1:8000
 ```
 {== MkDocs supports live reload so you don't have to run the server again and again.
-Just make your changes in the docs and you'll see the change immediately. ==}
+Just save the changes in the docs and you'll see the change immediately. ==}

 4. All the documentation is present in the `docs` directory.

----